LTU-RAI/ExplorationRRT/README.md

 ## Test ERRT in a docker container

 Run the docker container with NVIDIA flags.
+In the ERRT directory:

 ```bash
     ./start_errt_gpu.sh